(question edited for clarity)

 The Family Rosary: Why is it SO Hard?

-And we couldn’t leave out the lovely rosary products in our shop!
+And we couldn’t leave out the lovely rosary products from the CAY Marketplace!

 0 Comments